nrkno/dotnetskolen/README_EN.md

     | None -> Results.BadRequest("Invalid date")
 ```

-Now we can call `getEpgForDate` with the validated date to get all the broadcasts for the given date as shown below:
+Now we can call `getEpgForDate` with the validated date to get all the transmissions for the given date as shown below:

 ```f#
 let epgHandler (getEpgForDate: DateOnly -> Epg) (dateAsString: string) =